In this competitive job market, your first impression is more important than ever. But how do you make your job specs stand out from the rest?

 First things first, you need to write a clear job title.
 You should be specific, include key phrases that accurately describe the role.

 Forget misleading terms like ”tech ninja” or ”coding warrior”.
 Despite the fact that they’re corny, they are also pretty confusing.
 If you’re hiring for a senior developer that’s what you should call the role.
+Using the appropriate keywords will also improve the visibility of the role in search engines and on jobs boards.

 Include a summary